 In just three years, the photo-sharing app has emerged as one of the most visited social media networks on the web today.
 Well-known brands with bulging budgets jumped on straight away – but small businesses have typically shied away.

-But you don’t have to blow your marketing budget to be a success on Instagram.
+You don’t have to blow your marketing budget to be a success on Instagram.
 You just need to think outside the bubble and flex your creative muscles.

 Story-telling has become a marketing art, and telling a story’s through the use of images is arguably easier than writing an entertaining 1000-word article.
 And customers are generally interested in people – or more specifically, the people that work for the companies they are trading with.